← All Articles

 4. Managed Services Premium

-Using managed services (managed Kubernetes, managed Redis, managed Elasticsearch) is convenient but costs 30-50% more than self-managed equivalents.
+Using managed Kubernetes, managed Redis, managed Elasticsearch is convenient but costs 30-50% more than self-managed.
 Example:

-The premium is often worth it (less operational burden), but budget for it.
+The premium is usually worth it — less operational burden — but plan for it.

 5. Training and Upskilling